 - Better performance

 Of course, when switching to the FaaS model, there are tradeoffs.
-The biggest one is that you'll be embedded with a service provider (known as vendor lock-in) and thus, migrating may be difficult.
+The biggest one is that you'll be embedded with a service provider (known as vendor lock-in) and thus, migrating from AWS to azure may be difficult.
 But the right migration assistance platform can mitigate this type of vendor lock-in.

 We'll get back to that later.